prathyu13/BikeSharingCaseStudy/README.md

 Hence, this is a good model demonstrating reasonably good fit to the data

-- Features Importance
+- **Features Importance**

-  As per our final model, top 3 features that are significant in predicting demand for shared bikes are:
+As per our final model, **top 3 features** that are significant in predicting demand for shared bikes are:

-1. Temperature (temp) : One unit increase in temp variable increases the bike rental count by 0.5636 units.
+1. Temperature (**temp**) : One unit increase in temp variable increases the bike rental count by 0.5636 units.
 Higher temperatures are associated with higher bike rental counts.

-2. Weather (weathersit 3: weather_3_showers) : Compared to reference category weathersit 1, one unit increase in weathersit 3 variable decreases bike rental count by 0.288 units.
+2. Weather (**weathersit 3**: weather_3_showers) : Compared to reference category weathersit 1, one unit increase in weathersit 3 variable decreases bike rental count by 0.288 units.
 Presence of showers (weathersit 3) is associated with lower bike rental counts.

-3. Year (yr) : One unit increase in year variable increases the bike rental count by 0.233 units.
+3. Year (**yr**) : One unit increase in year variable increases the bike rental count by 0.233 units.
 Bike rental counts have increased over the years.

-Impact of other predictors are as below:
+#### Impact of **other predictors** are as below:

-4. Wind Speed (windspeed) : One unit increase in windspeed variable decreases bike rental count by 0.155 units.
+4. Wind Speed (**windspeed**) : One unit increase in windspeed variable decreases bike rental count by 0.155 units.
 Higher wind speeds are more challenging and leads to lower bike rentals.

-5. Winter Season (season_winter) : Compared to reference category Season 1 Spring, one unit increase in season 4 i.e., winter variable increases bike rental count by 0.131 units.
+5. Winter Season (**season_winter**) : Compared to reference category Season 1 Spring, one unit increase in season 4 i.e., winter variable increases bike rental count by 0.131 units.
 Might be due to favourable weather conditions in some parts during winter.

-6. September (mnth_9) : Compared to reference category Jan, one unit increase in September, mnth_9 increases bike rental count by 0.097 units
+6. September (**mnth_9**) : Compared to reference category Jan, one unit increase in September, mnth_9 increases bike rental count by 0.097 units

-7. Summer Season (season_summer) : Compared to reference category Season 1 Spring, one unit increase in season 2 i.e., Summer variable increases bike rental count by 0.087 units.
+7. Summer Season (**season_summer**) : Compared to reference category Season 1 Spring, one unit increase in season 2 i.e., Summer variable increases bike rental count by 0.087 units.
 Summer is generally favourable for outdoor activities.

-8. Weather (weathersit 2: weather_2_hazy) : Compared to reference category weathersit 1, one unit increase in weathersit 2 variable decreases bike rental count by 0.08 units.
+8. Weather (**weathersit 2**: weather_2_hazy) : Compared to reference category weathersit 1, one unit increase in weathersit 2 variable decreases bike rental count by 0.08 units.
 Presence of mist and clouds (weathersit 2) is associated with lower bike rental counts.

-9. Weekday 6 (day_6) : Compared to reference category Weekday 0 i.e, Sunday, one unit increase in weekday 6 variable increases bike rental count by 0.067 units.
+9. Weekday 6 (**day_6**) : Compared to reference category Weekday 0 i.e, Sunday, one unit increase in weekday 6 variable increases bike rental count by 0.067 units.
 Generally people tend to go out on weekends, that explains the increase.

-10. Working day (workingday) : One unit increase in workingday variable increases the bike rental count by 0.056 units.
+10. Working day (**workingday**) : One unit increase in workingday variable increases the bike rental count by 0.056 units.
 More people use bikes to go to office on working days.

-11. const : When no other predictor variables are present, bike rentals can still increase by 0.07 units
+11. **const** : When no other predictor variables are present, bike rentals can still increase by 0.07 units

 ## Technologies Used